polarstreams/polar/docs/TECHNICAL_INTRO.md

 or the Kubernetes Service and the event message will be routed automatically.
 From the client's perspective producing a message is just calling an HTTP/2 endpoint.

 To consume events, a client should poll for new data to all live brokers.
-The broker will determine when that consumer should be served with topic events of a given partition depending on the consumer placement.
+The brokers will determine when that consumer should be served with topic events of a given partition depending on the consumer placement.

 Barco guarantees that any consumer of a given topic and partition key will always read that events in the same order as